A. J. Milwee

-Alan Jacob Milwee (born January 19, 1986) is an American football coach who is currently the quarterbacks coach at the University of Texas at Austin.
+Alan Jacob Milwee (born January 19, 1986) is an American football coach who currently is the co-offensive coordinator and quarterbacks coach at the University of Texas at Austin.
 He also has stints as an assistant coach at Akron, East Mississippi Community College, and North Alabama.
 He played college football at North Alabama, where he broke program records in completions and touchdown passes and was a two-time Harlon Hill Trophy finalist.

 Playing career

 A native of Boaz, Alabama, Milwee initially walked-on at Alabama in 2004, redshirting the season as a reserve quarterback.
 He then transferred to then-Division II North Alabama to play for head coach Mark Hudspeth.
 After spending the 2005 season as a backup quarterback, Milwee was named the starting quarterback in 2006 where he compiled a 33–5 record and broke several program records including passing yards, completions, and passing touchdowns.
 He was also a two-time finalist for the Harlon Hill Trophy, an award given to the top college football player in Division II football.